2021 New England Patriots season: Week 5: at Houston Texans

 Despite being down 22–9 to Houston at one point, the Patriots came back to win – coincidentally in the same stadium where they overcame a 28–3 deficit to the Atlanta Falcons to win Super Bowl LI.
 Aside from a missed extra point in the first half, Nick Folk made four field goals during the game, including the game-winner with 15 seconds left in the game.
 With the win, New England improved to 2–3, taking sole possession of 2nd place in the AFC East.

 Week 6: vs. Dallas Cowboys

-This was the Patriots' first overtime game since the 2018 AFC Championship Game against the Kansas City Chiefs.
+This was the Patriots' first overtime game since the 2018 AFC Championship game against the Kansas City Chiefs.
 This was the Pats' first loss to the Cowboys in 25 years and their first home loss to them in 34 years.

 Week 7: vs. New York Jets

-With the win, the Patriots improved to 3–4 and swept the Jets for the sixth consecutive season and have won 12 straight meetings.
+With the win, the Patriots improved to 3–4 and swept the Jets for the sixth consecutive season and improved the winning streak against the Jets to 12.